GreenFlag31/tooltip-library/README.md

 # Responsive

 This library is responsive and will adapt its position based on the available space.
 If the width of the tooltip is greater than the window width, a truncated tooltip with an ellipsis will appear.
+Responsiveness comes without attaching a resize event.

 # Ready-to-use animations keyframes

 This library comes with build-in and ready-to-use animations keyframes to animate the opening menu.
 Just fill in the `name`, `duration` and `easing function` (more info on the `animation CSS shorthand` [here](https://developer.mozilla.org/en-US/docs/Web/CSS/animation)).

-You have the choice for the opening menu animation between 'none' | any following build-in animations | or creating your own keyframes.
-Tooltips automatically adjust their opening position if there is not enough space for the items to be displayed.
+You have the choice for the opening menu animation between no animations, any following build-in animations, or creating your own keyframes.

 ```css
 @keyframes scale-up {